Serbian Clinical Immunology Fund

 Candidates

-Eligible candidates include medical staff, clinical scientists and academics working in clinical immunology.
-Candidates should prioritise primary immune deficiencies but should not exclude other areas of clinical immunology.
+Eligible candidates include medical staff, clinical scientists, scientists and academics working in all areas relating to clinical immunology.
+Candidates working in the field of primary immune deficiencies will have an advantage, but all areas relating to clinical immunology will be included.
+Candidates should be:

 There is no age restriction, but candidates already established in their field will have preference.